A 2-week itinerary for Ubud, Gili Islands, Nusa Penida and Uluwatu

 In one sentence…It’s a paradise, but overtourism is killing it.
 It has to be protected otherwise it will end soon.
 We even saw plastics in the ocean.
 But our general feeling is that it is a beautiful place with lovely people.

-*** Edson Eiras is a Brazilian expat living in Barcelona, Spain.
+*** Edson and Maíra Eiras are Brazilian expats living in Spain.